 That said, Kajabi is superior in email marketing functionality as it offers a complete package.

-Third-party applications help course creators perform functions that are beyond the scope of their chosen course platform.
+Third-party applications (aka. other marketing tools) help course creators perform functions that are beyond the scope of their chosen course platform.

 For email marketing, Kajabi natively integrates with the following apps: